gchantas/Super-Resolution-MATLAB-software/README.md

 _Note 2_: The image(s) to be fed to the SR MATLAB functions must be gray-scale (the Y channel of YCbCr).So, it would be convenient to transform the colored images to YCbCr and provide the Y channel.
 You may find the existing function makeColored.m useful to this end, which makes that tranformation of all images in a directory and saves to another.

-_Note 3_: **gpuArray2** is the function loadin an array to the GPU.
-If you don't have one, or, for various reasons you want to run the code on CPU, uncomment the one and only existing line in that file.
+_Note 3_: **gpuArray2** is the function loading an array to the GPU.
+If, for various reasons, you want to run the code on CPU, uncomment the one and single line in that file.

 **1.** NonLocalPatchesFINDZ_YCbCr1_9_2019(pathHR,pathLR,imNumber,decFactor)